-Research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
+All that said, research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
 This includes benefits to health, feelings of joy, increased self-esteem, and personal satisfaction.

-In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
+In contrast, you may have personally experienced that focusing on the extreme demands of your life sometimes can take a toll on your health, your mood, creating tension or anxiety, disrupting your sleep or impacting how you interact with others.
+Perhaps sometimes you don't feel happy with yourself or with others.

-Perhaps you don't feel happy with yourself or with others.
-Have you asked yourself what you could do to feel better, to lower your stress?
-Perhaps you have, but the answer you found may have been that as long as your demands remain high, there is not much you can do.
+If so, have you asked yourself what you could do to feel better, to lower your stress?
+You may have posed that question to yourself, and the answer may have been that as long as your demands remain high, there is not much you can do.

-So here, again, some thoughts to evaluate:
+So here, again, are some questions to evaluate: